JesseCoretta/go-aci/README.md

 In particular, these sorts of quotation schemes appear in the following scenarios:

-- `targetattr` TargetRules for lists of LDAP attribute types
+- `targetattr` TargetRules for lists of LDAP ATs[^9]
-- `target`, `target_to` and `target_from` TargetRule distinguished names
+- `target`, `target_to` and `target_from` TargetRule DNs
-- `userdn` and `groupdn` BindRule distinguished names
+- `userdn` and `groupdn` BindRule DNs
-- `extop` and `targetcontrol` TargetRule ASN.1 object identifiers
+- `extop` and `targetcontrol` TargetRule OIDs

 Users are advised to honor the quotation scheme recommended by their vendor or product documentation.
-This package aims to support either of the above schemes with no variance in the end result, but has no official position as to which of these schemes should be honored by the user.
+This package aims to support either of the above schemes with no variance in the end result, but has no official position as to which of these schemes should be honored by the user except that quotation should always be used _in some form_.

+[^9]: (LDAP) AttributeTypes

 ## Contribution Encouraged

 The ACIv3 syntax is fairly complex, rendering its innate flexibility akin to a double-edged sword.
 As such there may be errors, or concepts overlooked by the author within this package.
-Users are STRONGLY ENCOURAGETO SPEAK UP if they perceive a feature or some behavioral trait of the package to be suboptimal or incomplete in some manner.
+Users are STRONGLY ENCOURAGED TO SPEAK UP if they perceive a feature or some behavioral trait of the package to be suboptimal or incomplete in some manner.

 See [issuers](https://github.com/JesseCoretta/go-aci/issues) for all bug reports -- past and present -- as well as a means to file new ones.

 ## Words of Warning